 RTSORAC also supports the expression of time constrained transactions.
 Timing constraints on transactions come from one of two sources.
 First, temporal consistency requirements of the data impose timing constraints on a transaction.
 For instance, the period of a sensor transaction is dictated by the absolute temporal consistency requirements of the sensor data that it writes.
 The second source of timing constraints on transactions is system or user requirements on reaction time.
 There are typically two types of timing constraints on transactions: absolute timing constraints (e.g. earliest start time, latest finish time) and periodic timing constraints (e.g. frequency of transaction initiation).
-The criticality of meeting timing constraints is often characterized as hard realtime or soft real-time.
-Although predictability is desirable, it is very difficult to achieve in a complex database system [23].
+The criticality of meeting timing constraints is often characterized as hard real-time or soft real-time.
+Hard real-time transactions must meet timing constraints, otherwise disastrous consequences occur (e.g. a train crashes or a nuclear reactor erupts).
+For soft real-time transactions, there still may be some diminished value to executing outside of timing constraints.
+Hard real-time often requires that the database management be predictable [SR90] so that all timing behavior is known and guaranteed.
+Although predictability is desirable, it is very difficult to achieve in a complex database system [YWLS94].
 In the RTSORAC model and prototype, we concentrate on soft real-time database management, where providing predictability is desirable, but not necessary.

-The addition of timing constraints on transactions and data requires advanced transaction scheduling and concurrency control techniques [1, 3, 23].
+The addition of timing constraints on transactions and data requires advanced transaction scheduling and concurrency control techniques [AGM88, BMHU89, YWLS94].
 Transaction schedules should meet timing constraints and they should maintain the logical consistency of the data in the database.
 Most conventional database system concurrency control techniques seek to maintain logical consistency of data while not supporting temporal consistency and transaction timing constraints.
 For instance, a conventional technique may block a transaction with tight timing constraints or one that updates temporally invalid data if the transaction attempts to write to a data item that another transaction is reading.
 Alternatively, a concurrency control technique could seek to maintain temporal consistency of a data item by preempting the transaction that is reading the data item in favor of an update transaction or one with tighter timing constraints.
 However, this preemption may violate the logical consistency of the data or the logical consistency of the preempted reading transaction.
 The RTSORAC model supports expression of both logical and temporal consistency requirements and their trade-offs, as described in Section 2.
 Our prototype system uses a novel real-time semantic concurrency control technique to enforce these constraints and trade-offs, as described in Section 3.

 In situations where logical consistency is traded for temporal consistency, imprecision may be introduced into a transaction's "view" of the data or into the data value itself.
-Many real-time control applications allow a certain amount of imprecision .
+Many real-time control applications allow a certain amount of imprecision.
 For instance, it may be sufficient for the stored data value representing a train's oil pressure to be within a specified number of units of an exact value.
 Also, since much of the data in real-time applications is periodically read from sensors, allowing temporary imprecision may be permissible because precise values can be restored on the next update.
 However, even if imprecision is allowed, it typically must be bounded in the system.
 The RTSORAC model of Section 2 provides for the expression of imprecision accumulation and bounds; Section 3 describes how the prototype system's concurrency control technique enforces the imprecision bounds.